Table Of Contents

 What does K3d do?

-K3d is an open-source tool that lets you run lightweight and highly available K3s clusters inside a docker container.
-It lets you build single or multi-node K3s clusters to support easy Kubernetes development and testing locally.
+K3d is an open-source tool that allows you to run lightweight and highly available K3s clusters within a Docker container.
+It enables you to build single-node or multi-node K3s clusters, supporting easy Kubernetes development and testing locally.

-Running it on Kubernetes makes scaling workloads up or down even easier without the additional effort of making this happen.
+Running it on Kubernetes makes scaling workloads up or down even easier, without the additional effort required to achieve this.

-By wrapping K3s, K3d implements many of its features with additional capabilities, such as hot code reloading, building, deploying, Kubernetes apps testing with Tilt, and a full cluster lifecycle across simple and multi-server clusters.
+By wrapping K3s, K3d implements many of its features with additional capabilities, such as hot code reloading, building, deploying, testing Kubernetes apps with Tilt, and managing a full cluster lifecycle across both simple and multi-server clusters.

 With its powerful commands, k3d also simplifies managing Docker-based K3s clusters.